 - Your client’s testimony. “‘Grovel or keep quiet’ is the best advice to your client.
 Clients often hurt themselves more than help.
 Clients want to tell the judge that they really are good people and that the offense was atypical of them, that other forces (e.g., a bad marriage, depression, drug and drink, or evil friends) led them to commit this crime.
 Do not let the client say any of this.
 It usually alienates judges by sounding like excuse-making.
 Let other witnesses (family, friends, therapists) describe the good side of your client and explain what led him to commit his crime.
 The main things that judges want to hear from defendants are remorse, shame and a resolution that they will do whatever it takes to avoid relapse.
 Your client succeeds if he makes a brief and sincere-sounding apology to the victims and the court.
 Do not underestimate how difficult this will be for your client.
 Articulate, educated clients are most at risk of saying the wrong thing. … Defendants convicted of street crimes have the best chance to persuade the court because the judge does not expect much from them.
 If they can sound….”

-This edition of Criminal Defense Tools and Techniques overflows with new and updated law (65 new case citations!) and practical tips to help you protect your clients’ rights and best interests.
-You receive expanded coverage of a broad range of topics, including:
+The 2017 edition of Criminal Defense Tools and Techniques overflows with new and updated legal analysis and practical advice to help you protect your clients’ rights.
+You receive five new forms, plus expanded coverage of a broad range of topics throughout the book, including:

 SEARCH AND SEIZURE

 - Relationship between “overbreadth” and “particularity” requirements in a warrant